BBCNI/Interminimal/README.md

 );
 ```

+### Tag lookup in templates

+We can also interpolate the contents of tags (looked up in the dictionary chain) into template strings.
+A template string like `"The name of this site is %{site}"` will look for a tag called `site` and substitute it.
+This substitution happens late in the rendering of the string so the substituted text can't provide further placeholders.

 ### Template Syntax

 We've seen that `%\d+` introduces a placeholder into a template string.
 Placeholders may optionally be followed by `[text in brackets]` that will be available to child components.
 There may be no spaces between the placeholder and the opening `[`.

+To interpolate the contents of a translation from the dictionary we use `%{tagName}`.

 A `%` followed by `%`, `[` or `]` escapes that character: